How to create an adapter for the TFS Integration Platform - Part V: Items (IMigrationItem & IMigrationItemSerializer)

 Note: This post is part of a series and you can find the rest of the parts in the series index.

-An important class in your implementation is your item implementation, which is used to identify what an item (be that file, directory, list item, bug etc…) is.
-This class needs to implement IMigrationItem.
-This class is more important for VC than WIT but in both cases you need to put in all the properties you need to know about.
-You must also make sure that all properties are serialisable by the default XML serialiser in .NET.
+An important class in your implementation is your item implementation, which is used to identify what an item (be it a file, directory, list item, bug, etc.) is.
+This class must implement IMigrationItem.
+This class is more important for VC than WIT, but in both cases, you need to include all the properties you need to know about.
+You must also ensure that all properties are serializable by the default XML serializer in .NET.

-Power Tip: VC stands for Version Control.
-This refers to an adapter that works with the source control aspects of the system.
-WI, work items, and WIT, work item tracking, are the same thing.
-File attachments in WI are NOT regarded as VC and must be handled by your WI adapter.
+Power Tip: VC stands for Version Control—this refers to an adapter that works with the source control aspects of the system.
+WI (work items) and WIT (work item tracking) are the same thing.
+File attachments in WIs are not regarded as VC and must be handled by your WI adapter.

 IMigrationItem